 Criminally negligent homicide is a state jail felony, with a possible sentence of 180 days to two years in a state jail facility, and a fine not to exceed $10,000.
 If the State alleges that you used a deadly weapon, the punishment is increased to that of a third degree felony (not less than 2, nor more than 10, years in prison), and you must serve one half of your sentence before you are eligible for parole.
 If you have never before been convicted of a felony in Texas, or any other State, you are eligible for probation from a judge or jury.
 If a deadly weapon is alleged by the State in the indictment, a judge can only assess deferred adjudication probation or prison time and a jury can only assess adjudicated probation or prison time.

-If you have been arrested for a Criminal Homicide case in East Texas, it is imperative that you contact an experienced lawyer as soon as possible.
+If you have been arrested for a Criminal Homicide case in East Texas, it is imperative that you contact an experienced murder lawyer in Tyler, TX as soon as possible.
 I have successfully tried before a jury over 25 Murder and Capital Murder cases, as well as numerous Manslaughter and Criminally Negligent Homicides.
-Call the Law Offices of D. Matt Bingham today to schedule a free initial consultation for your criminal case.
+Call the Law Offices of D. Matt Bingham today to schedule a consultation for your criminal case.